Latest

 1. Measure one cup of plain yogurt into a bowl.

-2. Top with your choice of fresh fruits, nuts, or a drizzle of honey.
+2. Top with fresh fruit, a small handful of nuts, or a drizzle of honey.

-- Choose low-sugar options to maximize health benefits.
+• Choose low-sugar or unsweetened varieties to maximize probiotic benefits.

 FAQs:

-- How often should I eat yogurt?
-Aim for a few servings a week for the best results.
+• How often should I eat yogurt for fresh breath?
+Aim for at least 3–4 servings per week for noticeable results.

 Yogurt is a tasty probiotic power move for fresh breath foods.
 The live cultures balance oral bacteria and cut hydrogen sulfide, tackling bad breath at the source.
 Enjoy unsweetened yogurt plain or with fruit for a quick, everyday breath boost.